Newsletters

 When to seek treatment for a herniated disc

 In most cases, some rest and targeted exercise can help relieve the symptoms of a herniated disc.
 To help combat the pain, you should take some over-the-counter medications, such as nonsteroidal anti-inflammatories.
 Ice and heat therapies can also help with your symptoms.
+Most herniated discs don't require surgery, but in extreme cases we can perform a lumbar microdiscectomy in your lower back or an anterior cervical discectomy and fusion in your neck.

 If you are struggling with what you think is a herniated disc, please contact one of our offices in Sun City or Phoenix, Arizona to get on the road to relief.